 Very entertainment-oriented, this type of live event is hosted by guests who use a product without presenting it in detail.
-For example, the Moulinex Grand Live - hosted by chefs and influencers - is a branding live.
-These lives are broadcast on social networks and help to raise awareness of the brand and its products.
+For example, the Grand Live Moulinex - hosted by chefs and influencers - is a live branding.
+These lives are broadcasted on social networks and allow the brand and its products to be known.

-is an in-depth presentation of the product.
-The presenter, often an expert, provides detailed information about the product presented and answers any questions the audience may have.
-The aim of these lives is to encourage the act of buying.
+Isan in-depth presentation of the product.
+The presenter, often an expert, provides detailed information about the product presented and answers any questions from the audience.
+The purpose of these lives is to prompt the act of purchase.

 Whether it is implemented on a website, a marketplace or on social networks, Live Commerce has multiple advantages:

 - It allows consumers to rediscover the in-store shopping experience while staying at home;

 - Direct interaction with the presenter increases product knowledge and reassures the consumer;

 - Brands are building transparency and trust with consumers;

 - The ability to purchase the product without leaving the live site increases the conversion rate and therefore sales while reducing the risk of product returns;

 - Brands have instant access to customer feedback while increasing the flow of visitors and traffic to their pages;